 Challenges in cross-discipline BIM remote collaboration

-Before the pandemic hit, the idea of so many large projects being coordinated remotely was unheard of.
+A few years ago, the idea of so many large projects being coordinated remotely was unheard of.

 If construction project management teams were hired from out of the project area, the standard was to co-locate.
 Bringing everyone to the same location made cross-team collaboration straightforward and efficient.